comtechnet/HighLow/README.md

 REPLACE contract name with your contract name from ./scripts/1.dev-deploy.sh and REPLACE _gameId with your _gameId from create game

+REPLACE --accountId name with your NEAR accountId value (usually a NEAR testnet account)

+REPLACE your _betAmount value

 near call dev-1636061228659-36397651617537 createGame '{"_initBet":"10"}' --amount 100 --accountId comtechnet.testnet

 near call dev-1636061228659-36397651617537 round1Game '{"_gameId":1913854565}' --accountId comtechnet.testnet